nathansng/markdown-parse/test-file-3.md

-This is just some text [enter some things in brackets here] (don't extract this!)
+This is just some text [enter some things in the brackets here] (don't extract this!)